Apostolos-Daniel/toli-io-personal-website/content/post/observability-culture.md

 2. **Democratize the tool, and give everyone access:** You can’t establish a culture of curiosity if you don’t make the tool accessible.
 Prioritize access and ease of use over minor cost savings, as this will benefit the company in the long run.
 Getting buy-in for this type of investment is a good indicator that the company values democratizing understanding.

 3. **Create and promote learning structures:** Foster a learning culture through things like a Community of Interest (in observability) and working groups.
-Both of these example structures favor collaborative over individual learning so that people from different teams go on the observability journey together and bring back their learnings to their teams.
+Both of these example structures favour collaborative over individual learning so that people from different teams go on the observability journey together and bring back their learnings to their teams.

 4. **Add observability to the "golden path":** For observability to be taken seriously, it has to be part of the company’s golden path, i.e., the way software engineering is done in the company.
 Hopefully, testability is on there already.